jaroot32/jonathanRootPortfolio/_posts/project/2015-09-21-WebPerformance.markdown

 featured_image: "/images/camPortfolioDesktop.jpg"
 ---

-##Web Performance Optimization
+#Web Performance Optimization

-###Udacity's Front-end Developer Nanodegree P4
+##Udacity's Front-end Developer Nanodegree P4

-# Optimization Site

-## Udacity's Web Optimization Course Project: Front-End Development Nanodegree

-#Situation:
+###Situation:

-HTTP requests are cost page speed which effects web performance and consequently user experience.
+HTTP requests costs page speed which negatively effects web performance and consequently the user experience.
 A one percent increase in page speed can help organizations increase conversion.
 This translates into thousands of dollars in the eCommerce industry.

-#Objective:
+###Objective:

 Score 90% or above on Pagespeed insights.

-#Actions:
+###Actions:
 1) Compress images with tinyjpg.

 2) Set src for different viewport widths.